If you are in New Zealand, please click here.

 Royal Babies® and Royal Tots® Nursery

-A fully-staffed nursery is available on a select number of ships (currently Allure of the Seas®, Ovation of the Seas®, Oasis of the Seas®, Liberty of the Seas®, Freedom of the Seas®, Enchantment of the Seas®, Grandeur of the Seas®, Mariner of the Seas®, Radiance of the Seas®, Rhapsody of the Seas®, Serenade of the Seas® and Splendour of the Seas® – all of which are subject to change) for a fee of approximately US$8 per child per hour.
+A fully-staffed nursery is available on a select number of ships (currently Allure of the Seas®, Voyager of the Seas®, Ovation of the Seas®, Oasis of the Seas®, Liberty of the Seas®, Freedom of the Seas®, Enchantment of the Seas®, Grandeur of the Seas®, Mariner of the Seas®, Radiance of the Seas®, Rhapsody of the Seas®, Serenade of the Seas® and Splendour of the Seas® – all of which are subject to change) for a fee of approximately US$8 per child per hour.
 Operation of the nursery is subject to availability and late fees and cancellation charges may apply.

 Group Babysitting with the Youth Staff in the Adventure Ocean® Facilities is subject to availability and will be charged at US$7/hour per child and charged to the guest’s SeaPass℠.
 Available to children ages 3-11 between 10pm and 2am (children must be potty trained, and pull-up diaper free to enter the youth facilities and participate in activities).